agusmunioz/shutdown/README.md

 # shutdown

-A Go module for executing a behaviour when application is shutdown.
+A Go module for executing a behaviour when application is shutdown by an external signal.

 ```go
 package main